braze-inc/braze-docs/_docs/_user_guide/engagement_tools/landing_pages/connect_subdomain.md

 ---
-nav_title: Connecting a Subdomain
+nav_title: Bring your own domain
-article_title: Connecting a Subdomain
+article_title: Bring your own domain
-description: "This article covers how to connect your third-party domain's subdomains to your Braze account."
+description: "This article covers how to connect your own domain to Braze landing pages."
 page_order: 1
 alias: /landing_pages/connect_subdomain/
 ---

-# Connecting a subdomain
+# Conencting your own domain

-> If you own a domain through a third-party service, you can connect its subdomains to your Braze account.
-You can then use subdomains with your Braze-hosted landing pages to brand and customize your URLs.
+> If you own a domain you can connect it to your Braze landing pages in order to brand and customize your URLs.

 {% alert note %}
 Landing pages are currently in beta.
 Contact your Braze account manager if you’re interested in participating in this beta.
 {% endalert %}

-To connect a subdomain to your Braze account, have an administrator follow the steps below.
+To connect a domain or subdomain to your Braze account, have an administrator follow the steps below.

 1. Go to **Settings** > **Landing Page Settings**.
-2. Enter the subdomain you want to connect and select **Submit**.
+2. Enter the domain you want to connect and select **Submit**.
+For example, `forms.example.com`.
-3. Copy and paste the **TXT** and **CNAME** records into the relevant settings of your domain provider account.
+3. Copy and paste the **TXT** and **CNAME** records into the DNS settings of your domain provider.
 4. Return to the Braze dashboard to verify the connection.

 ![Landing Page Settings page with one TXT and two CNAME records listed with their respective names and values.][1]

 {% alert note %}
 Depending on your domain provider, the subdomain connection can take up to 48 hours.
-When the process is complete, we’ll update your **Landing Page Settings** page.
+When the process is complete, we’ll update your **Landing Page Settings** page and all references to your landing page URLs.
 {% endalert %}

-## Using your subdomain
+## Using your custom domain

-After your subdomain verification is complete, you can use your subdomain for your Braze-hosted landing pages by default.
-For example, if you connect the subdomain `promo.example.com`, you can add a URL to your landing page that looks like `promo.example.com/holiday-sale`.
+After your domain verification is complete, this domain will be used by default.
+For example, if you connect the subdomain `forms.example.com`, your landing page URLs will be updated to look like `forms.example.com/holiday-sale`.

 {% alert note %}
+Custom domain deletion is coming soon.
 Contact your customer success manager if you need to remove your subdomain.
 {% endalert %}

 ## Resources from domain providers